*This article was published in September 202 and updated in July 2021. Text and photos were improved, but the recipe was not changed.

 Having your own homemade marinara sauce might cost you some time, true.
 But, unlike the store-bought sauces, it doesn’t have any added sugar or preservatives.
-So, it’s much healthier.
-A real marinara sauce tastes like fresh tomatoes juice and has a rich texture.
+So, it’s so much healthier.
+A really good marinara sauce tastes like fresh tomatoes juice and has a rich texture.
 And not even the best jarred sauce can pull that off.
 Plus you can customize it in any way you want.
 And it’s enough to make one time your own super healthy and delicious marinara sauce at home and you won’t touch again that jar on the supermarket shelf!

 I didn’t have any fresh thyme when I made this sauce, but if you do, feel free to use it fresh.
-And don’t forget to double the quantity ?.

 The red chili flakes will add a bit of spiciness to your sauce.
 Depending on your preferences, you can adjust the quantity.
 Use fresh red chilies if you have.

-And make sure you’re using a good quality olive oil which has a rich olives taste.
+Make sure you’re using a good quality olive oil which has a rich olives taste.
 In my opinion, Greek and Italian olive oil are the best.

-How to make a simple marinara sauce
+How to prepare a simple homemade marinara sauce

 Since I don’t like tomatoes peels in the sauce, I’d rather take them off.
-Peeling the tomatoes might take some time, but it gives the sauce a smoother texture.
+Peeling the tomatoes might take some time, but it gives the sauce a smooth texture.
 Anyway, this step is not mandatory so, feel free to skip it and save some time.

 In order to peel the tomatoes, you need to fill a large pot with water and bring it to a boil.
 When the water is boiling, add in the fresh tomatoes.
 Remove the tomatoes from the pot when the peel starts to break.
 Put the tomatoes in a large bowl and, once they’re chilled, remove the peel and stems, then cut them into big chunks.

-Add the tomatoes and bring to a simmer over high-medium heat than lower the heat.
-Add remaining ingredients and stir to combine.
+Add the tomatoes and bring to a simmer over high-medium heat, than lower the heat.
+Add the remaining ingredients and stir to combine.
 Cover the pan with a lit to allow tomatoes to “sweat” out all the juice.
 Let the sauce simmer for about 50 minutes.
 Stir from time to time and crush the tomatoes against the side of the pot with a wooden spoon.

 Remember, the key to a perfect marinara sauce is in the simmer.
 While the tomatoes are cooked through over low heat, the sauce is thickening slowly.
 When you get the desired thickness, turn off the heat and allow the sauce to cool.